cvasque1/festivo/README.md

-*NOTE: This app is currently under development and still needs to gain production approval from Spotify for it to be accessible to anyone not given direct access by me. https://festivo.herokuapp.com/*
+*NOTE: This app is currently under development and still needs to gain production approval from Spotify for it to be accessible to anyone not given direct access by me.
+Scroll down to the Festivo Showcase to preview the features. https://festivo.herokuapp.com/*

 # Festivo